 The story begins, in fact, with something of a confusion, for when Alexander the Great's armies swept into Egypt and eventually conquered that country, the conquerors quickly deduced that the Egyptians' Thoth was one and the same as their own Hermes, and thus began that merger "of two deities of highly divergent origin"2 that was to cause such interpretive confusion throughout the ages.
 The confusion over the authorship of this mysterious body of work is also reflected in its influence on western philosophical history since its first resurgence during the Renaissance.
-It has been viewed, for example, as a kind of "proto-revelation" given to Egypt that in many respects closely paralleled that of Christianity, particularly in its apparent endorsement of a doctrine of a Trinity. $\frac{3}{2}$ Similarly, it has been viewed as a banner beneath which philosophical warfare was waged against the constrictions of the Aristotelian theology of the medieval Catholic Church.^{$\frac{4}{2}$} Bruno, of course, appealed to it in part to champion the Copernican theory, and indeed, Copernicus himself appealed to the Hermetica at the beginning of his own treatise outlining his heliocentric theory.5 It was appealed to, both in order to promote, and to argue against, the Enlightenment.6 And of course, it was also appealed to for its profound doctrine of the spirit at one and the same time that alchemists invoked it in their quests to confect the Philosophers' Stone.7
+It has been viewed, for example, as a kind of "proto-revelation" given to Egypt that in many respects closely paralleled that of Christianity, particularly in its apparent endorsement of a doctrine of a Trinity.3 Similarly, it has been viewed as a banner beneath which philosophical warfare was waged against the constrictions of the Aristotelian theology of the medieval Catholic Church.4 Bruno, of course, appealed to it in part to champion the Copernican theory, and indeed, Copernicus himself appealed to the Hermetica at the beginning of his own treatise outlining his heliocentric theory.5 It was also appealed to for its profound doctrine of the spirit at one and the same time that alchemists invoked it in their quests to confect the Philosophers' Stone.7

-The Greeks who conquered Egypt had good reason to identify the Egyptian Thoth with their own Hermes, for Thoth was the quintessential "wisdom god," or if one prefers, the god who imparted the high sciences of divination, that is to say, astrology and astronomy, magic, and medicine.^{$\frac{8}{2}$} Similarly, the Greek Hermes was a wisdom god "who crossed the border between gods and men, between this world and the next" $\frac{9}{2}$ in a manner that recalls how mankind, in Bruno's adaptation of Hermeticism, was viewed as a common surface or boundary condition between the worlds.
-In a manner recalling Marduk's invisibility suit from the Babylonian epic the Enuma Elish, Hermes had a "Hades helmet" that rendered him invisible. $\frac{10}{10}$ And of course, the Greek Hermes was the inventor of oratory and letters.
-For our purposes, it is also significant that the Greek Hermes was also the patron of trade, finance, and commerce, and thus had a cult among merchants.11 In the milieu of post-Alexandrian Egypt, then, the two Gods-Thoth and Hermes-became fused, as Alexander's Macedonians and Greeks, sweeping across the ancient world, quickly concluded that the various pantheons of the cultures they conquered were all identical in essence, differing only in their outward cultural form and nomenclature.
+The Greeks who conquered Egypt had good reason to identify the Egyptian Thoth with their own Hermes, for Thoth was the quintessential "wisdom god," or if one prefers, the god who imparted the high sciences of divination, that is to say, astrology and astronomy, magic, and medicine.8 Similarly, the Greek Hermes was a wisdom god "who crossed the border between gods and men, between this world and the next"9 in a manner that recalls how mankind, in Bruno's adaptation of Hermeticism, was viewed as a common surface or boundary condition between the worlds.
+In a manner recalling Marduk's invisibility suit from the Babylonian epic the Enuma Elish, Hermes had a "Hades helmet" that rendered him invisible.10 And of course, the Greek Hermes was the inventor of oratory and letters.
+For our purposes, it is also significant that the Greek Hermes was also the patron of trade, finance, and commerce, and thus had a cult among merchants.11 In the milieu of post-Alexandrian Egypt, then, the two Gods-Thoth and Hermes-became fused, as Alexander's Macedonians anc Greeks, sweeping across the ancient world, quickly concluded that the various pantheons of the cultures they conquered were all identical in essence, differing only in their outward cultural form and nomenclature.
 This led, of course, to a conflation of the functions of the two gods as they amalgamated into the figure of "Hermes Trismegistus," the "Thrice Greatest Hermes."12 He was the god who lived among men and taught them philosophy and theology, eventually inspiring-so the tradition ran-the philosophers Democritus, Plato, and Pythagoras.
 In other words, the Hermetic tradition claimed that it was Egypt, and not Greece, that was the origin of philosophy and the basis for science.